graasp/graasp/src/services/item/plugins/tag/README.md

 # Tag

-Tags are manually entered by the admins, and are linked to one or many items.
+Tags are manually entered by the users with admin permission, and are linked to one or many items.
-They are saved a separated table to allow returning suggestions.
+They are saved as a separate table to allow returning suggestions.

 ## Properties